 Bicinchoninic acid (BCA) Assay

-In the BCA assay the copper ions generated with through interaction with proteins react with BCA again producing a strong violet colour.
-The difference however is that the formed BCA/copper complex absorb light much more strongly than those generated by the biuret assay alone greatly increasing the assays sensitivity.
-With proper sample preparation and accurate standard curves it is possible to assay samples accurately within the 0.001 to 2 mg/mL protein concentration range.
+The BCA assay is a high-throughput colorimetric assay that gives accurate quantitation.
+In the BCA assay the copper ions generated with through interaction with proteins react with BCA, producing a strong violet or blue-ish color.
+The difference between biuret assays and BCA assays, however, is the formed BCA/copper complex absorbs light much more strongly than those generated by the biuret assay.
+For this reason alone, the assay’s sensitivity is greatly increased.

-Which assay to chose?
+So… Which protein assay to chose?

 - If you see odd looking results even though you’re sure your quantification is accurate and your loading control is correct: consider looking at your protein assay again

 - If your extraction buffers contain reducing agents such as DTT or BME: consider the Bradford protein assay

 - If your samples contain detergents: BCA or Lowry assay may be preferred.

 - If you’re working with high concentration samples: the biuret assay may be used.
 Keep in mind that it is often preferable to simply dilute high concentration samples down.

 However, under the same conditions, Coomassie readily binds non-covalently with the carboxyl groups of proteins which induces a conformational shift allowing for a further ionic bond to form between the protein and the Coomassie dye.
 This binding alters the absorbance profile of the dye and changes the color from brown to blue, which can be measured at 595 nm.
 By measuring the shift from 465 nm to 595 nm and in conjunction with an appropriate standard curve, accurate protein quantification is possible.